Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 **Final Takeaways**

 In this blog, I used probabilistic models to evaluate the electoral prospects for the 2020 candidates.
-By calculating the Democratic candidate’s win margin, based on their average poll support, I was able to project that Biden would take the majority of the battleground state electoral votes, and thus stands a greater chance of winning the 2020 election.
+By calculating the Democratic candidate’s win margin in various states, based on their average poll support, I projected that Biden would take most of the battleground states' electoral votes and thus stand a greater chance of winning the 2020 election.
 This analysis affirms previous model predictions based on linear regressions of average poll support.
 Of course, polls are not the only variable in predicting elections; future probabilistic models could consider incorporating other variables, like incumbency status and 2nd quarter GDP.